alkhe/techdown/README.md

 console.log(output) // <center><svg version="1.1" baseProfile="full" width="673"...
 ```

-Dump the output of `render` into an HTML file, and include the katex script and stylesheet:
+Dump the output of `render` into an HTML file, and include the katex stylesheet (necessary to display LaTeX content properly):

 ```html
 <html>